Probing intracluster gas with Faraday Rotation from black hole jets

 To make things simple to start with, I'm just assuming a constant density inside the lobe.
 In order to get lobes that are far longer than they are wide, the jet must be pretty under-pressured, so I set the density to only be 2% of the density in the core of our cluster.

-These are magnetic field structures we see when we simulate jets, which is why I'm implementing it here.
+These are similar to the magnetic field structures we see when we simulate jets with more complex magnetohydrodynamics, which is why I'm implementing it here.
 There's also some evidence of this observationally too.
 Since the RM depends on the magnetic field directed along the line of sight, transverse gradients can be seen if you observe the lobes from top to bottom.
 At the top and bottom, the purple sheath is pointing directly towards or away from us, giving a larger RM.
 At the middle, the sheath is moving perpendicular to our line of sight, and so won't factor into the RM at all.

 We now have some basic models for our ICM and our radio lobes; this means it's time to see what kind of RMs we'd observe with a telescope.